 FAQ's, Tryon Theatre

-So that means I can buy my tickets online?
+Now that you're taking credit cards, that means I can buy my tickets online, right?

 You sell beer and wine at the Tryon Theatre?
 That's cool.

 Yes we do.
 Since we're a small, independent theatre located in Western North Carolina, we try to focus on small, independent breweries in Western North Carolina.
 It's a kindred spirit thing.
 As for wine, we sell individual servings (yes, in a glass) of Pinot Grigio, Chardonnay, Cabernet Sauvignon and Pino Noir.
 And then there are Half Bottles of some really nice wines as well as single splits of Prosecco.

 Beer and wine are available downstairs at the Concessions Counter and in the Projection Booth (cash only) at the top of the balcony - ask the Projectionist for the latest offerings.

 Where do I park?

 Parking is in front of the theatre on Trade Street or across the railroad tracks on McCown Street.
 The best advice is to get to the theatre early - duh.
 Usually, there's plenty of parking but Tryon is a very popular little town.
 Best to get to the theatre early and beat the inevitable rush, get a close parking spot, your popcorn and the best seat in the house.
 Sweet.

 I always seem to be hungry at the theatre.
 What kind of concessions do you have?